name-snrl/nvim/README.md

   above, using this option you can add arguments to makeWrapper.
 - `extraBinPath`, **list of package**, default: `[ ]`.
 Packages to be added to `$PATH`.
-- `extraTSParsers`, **package list**, default: `[ ]`.
-Tree parsers to be added to 'rtp' and to the `nix_ts_parsers` global variable or to `$out/lib/nvim/parser/` if `rebuildWithTSParsers` is enabled.
-- `rebuildWithTSParsers`, **bool**, default: `false`.
-Whether Tree-sitter parsers should be added via the 'runtimepath' option or by overriding the `preConfigure` phase in the `neovim-unwrapped` derivation.
-Rebuild is the more general and recommended approach, so if you are using the nightly version and already rebuild `neovim-unwrapped`, it is recommended to enable this option.

 ### Usage example